The moment I open the door, I know.

 I hang up and slide out of the chair, down on my knees, my mouth open in one silent scream.
 Nothing is okay.

-Then I call people, then I sit in a cab, then I stand in front of a white door in a hospital.
+Then I call people.
+Then I sit in a cab.
+Then I stand in front of a white door in a hospital.

 Nurse Madleen appears out of nowhere and quietly says her condolences.
-She knows exactly which question turmoils me without me having to ask.
+She knows exactly which question is troubling me without me having to ask.
 ‘No worries, she didn’t wake up.
 She slept deeply and soundly all night.
 I always looked after her.
 It was all very peaceful.’
 There are no words for my gratitude, so I hug her.
 And she also knows what else tortures my mind: ‘Some people can only let go if they’re alone.’
 And I know because my gran and I had that conversation.
-‘The last bit I’ll have to do alone’, she said.
+‘The last bit I’ll have to do alone,’ she said.

 And that’s what she did.